microsoft/MixedRealityToolkit-Unity/Documentation/usingupm.md

 > [!Note]
 > As of version 2.5.0 of the MRTK, initial registration of the server and packages is a per-project, manual procedure, please read the following sections for detailed instructions.
+>
+> This process is required due to UPM's use of legacy npm search functionality (/-/all) that is not supported by Azure DevOps.

 ### Registering the Mixed Reality component server